Xavier4492/spur-monocle-manager/README.md

   // Listen for events
   monocle.on('monocle-success', (data) => {
-    console.log('Bundle data:', data)
+    console.log('Assessment data:', data)
   })

-  // Retrieve the bundle and trigger the 'monocle-success' event const bundle = await monocle.getBundle() console.log(bundle)
+  // Retrieve the assessment and trigger the 'monocle-success' event const assessment = await monocle.getAssessment() console.log(assessment)

-  const bundle2 = await monocle.getBundle() // you can call it again to get fresh bundle
+  const assessment2 = await monocle.getAssessment() // you can call it again to get fresh assessment

   // Clean up when done (optional)
   // monocle.destroy()